sergeo92/alx-system_engineering-devops/0x01-shell_permissions/README.md

-change the owner of file
+change the owner of files